-Green investment loans to tenantowners' ass. and corporations
+Green investment loans to tenantowners' ass. and corporations their homes

-- Consumer loan with 0.50% discount Available for costumers looking to - Available for costumers looking to invest in energy saving measures in their homes - Loans with an advantageous interest rate for customers who implement energy efficiency measures in their properties, e.g. replacing windows or investing in a new, fossil-free heating source
+Consumer loan with 0.50% discount Available for costumers looking to invest in energy saving measures in

+Loans with an advantageous interest rate for customers who implement energy efficiency measures in their properties, e.g. replacing windows or investing in a new, fossil-free heating source